Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Maverick points and harmonic measure

 Since $H(\xi,\delta)$ has zero harmonic measure relative to $U$ and by countable additivity of the harmonic measure, the set of maverick points has zero harmonic measure relative to~$U$. \end{proof} \begin{rmk} Note that the proof does not require us to distinguish whether $U$ is escaping, oscillating or orbitally bounded.
-(The latter means that every point in $U$ has bounded orbit; it is unknown whether orbitally bounded wandering domains exist.) \end{rmk}
+(Recall from the introduction that the latter means that every point in $U$ has bounded orbit, and that it is unknown whether orbitally bounded wandering domains exist.) \end{rmk}